Be Prepared (song): Original version

 The song has garnered positive reactions and reviews.
 Becky Fuller from Screen Rant gave the song's original version a positive review.
-He describes the song as "camp, fun, and just scary enough to make younger viewers feel a little on edge" and perfectly summed up Scar's character.
-He praised Jeremy Irons' performance, citing his deep, baritone tones is perfect for the song.
+She describes the song as "camp, fun, and just scary enough to make younger viewers feel a little on edge" and perfectly summed up Scar's character.
+She praised Jeremy Irons' performance, citing his deep, baritone tones is perfect for the song.

 Glen Weldon from NPR also praised the song as indelible and iconic for its pure expression of Scar's character.
 Hannah-Rose Yee from Stylist cited Be Prepared as one of the best songs in the film for mixing humor and tragedy in the lyrics that build up the character's deluded aspiration and twisted desire.

+Certifications

 2019 remake

 The version of the song featured on the remake received a mixed reaction.
 Fuller criticized the 2019 remake of the song, commenting "it feels like Scar is merely relaying some information to audiences that could have been delivered in a speech" and felt it would have been better if the song is not included at all.

-Similarly, Weldon criticized the song for cutting most of the verses, commenting the song sounds more like "if the Boy Scouts imposed martial law" and make Scar's character like "a mere feckless politician attempting to sway a potential ally".
+Similarly, Weldon criticized the song for cutting most of the verses, commenting the song sounds more like "if the Boy Scouts imposed martial law" and makes Scar's character like "a mere feckless politician attempting to sway a potential ally".